broomburgo/Narratore/Docs/EXTENDING_NARRATORE.md

 > Most code examples in this document are taken from the `AdvancedSetting` module of the [companion package](https://github.com/broomburgo/SimpleGame).

-`Narratore` is designed to be extendable in ways that are easy to achieve but sufficiently sophisticated to be able to build complex game systems form a simple foundation.
+`Narratore` is designed to be extendable in ways that are easy to achieve but sufficiently sophisticated to be able to build complex game systems from a simple foundation.
 Because everything is based on types, protocols and constrains, and because basically all types in `Narratore` are parametrized with the generic `Game: Setting`, including result builders, it's possible to build libraries that incrementally add more features to a game setting.

 Let's see a couple of examples of possible extensions.